Jmion/SVProject/partie5/REPONSE.md

 Each time we change states we will reset the **stateTimer**.
 The **stateTimer** will be incremented every time update is called and that we are in *MOVING* or *IDLE*.

+# Q5

+## Q.5.1

+## Q.5.2

+We have made the choice to add quite a bit of mechanics to all the classes that we want to monitor.
+We did this because it allows for almost no overhead when we are updating the graph.
+The environment has a mad that counts the number of

 ## QUESTIONS
 Why are we declaring the eatable method in all the subclasses?
 It is the same everywhere.
 And why not use a visitor.